ruthpohrp/tp/docs/UserGuide.md

 ***
 ### Managing Your Consultations
 Listed below are the commands for managing your consultations.
-Consultation events listed in the Consultation List are sorted in chronological order, earliest consultation at the top, and latest consultation at the bottom.
-All consultations, existing and to-be-added, events cannot overlap.
+Consultation events listed in the Consultation List are sorted in chronological order with the earliest consultation at the top and the latest consultation at the bottom.
+All consultation events, existing or to-be-added, cannot overlap.

 Listed is a description of the various fields of a Consultation Event:
 * NAME: Name of student involved in the consultation